-These butternut squash tacos combine spicy Mexican street corn with roasted butternut squash for an outstanding vegetarian taco feast.
-Topped with guacamole, cabbage, cilantro, and sour cream, these tacos are ludicrously good.
+These crispy butternut squash tacos combine spicy Mexican street corn with roasted butternut squash for an outstanding vegetarian taco feast.
+Topped with guacamole, cabbage, cilantro, and sour cream, these tacos are ludicrously good–and vegan.

 Butternut Squash Tacos